-THE FOUR SEASONS AT PLUM ISLAND (PART II - SUMMER-FALL) Herman D'Entremont 93 GROUND-NESTING AND RELATED BEHAVIOR OF NIGHTHAWKS (CHORDEILES MINOR) IN MASSACHUSETTS Alexander Hiam and Martin Sutherland 98 THE MOURNING DOVE IN MASSACHUSETTS Michael J. Brazauskas 106 RESULTS OF THE 1978 CHRISTMAS BIRD COUNTS IN EASTERN MASSACHUSETTS Robert H. Stymeist 109 1978 CENSUS OF HERON AND IBIS NESTS AT CLARK'S ISLAND, PLYMOUTH, MASSACHUSETTS William E. Davis, Lincoln Smith, nd Brian A. Harrington 118 TAKE A SECOND LOOK, AGAIN!
-119 CHANGING HABITATS FOR NESTING BIRDS Bird Observer of Eastern Massachusetts (USPS A bi-monthly publication Volume 7, no. 3 - May-June, 1979 \$6.50 per calendar year, January-December All correspondence should be sent to: Bird Observer 462 Trapelo Road Belmont, Massachusetts 02178 Second class postage is paid at Boston, Massac All rights reserved.
-Subscription to BIRD OBSERVER is based on a ca husetts.
-120 to December, at \$6.50 per year.
-Back issues t available at \$6.50 per year or \$1.25 per issue Advertising space is available on the followin \$40.00; half page, \$20.00; quarter page, \$10.0 advertise one-of-a-kind birding items free of basis.
+THE FOUR SEASONS AT PLUM ISLAND (PART II - SUMMER-FALL) Herman D'Entremont 93 GROUND-NESTING AND RELATED BEHAVIOR OF NIGHTHAWKS ( CHORDEILES MINOR ) IN MASSACHUSETTS Alexander Hiamand Martin Sutherland 98 THE MOURNING DOVE IN MASSACHUSETTS Michael J. Brazauskas 106 RESULTS OF THE 1978 CHRISTMAS BIRD COUNTS IN EASTERN MASSACHUSETTS Robert H. Stymeist 109 1978 CENSUS OF HERON AND IBIS NESTS AT CLARK'S ISLAND, PLYMOUTH, MASSACHUSETTS 118.
+TAKE A SECOND LOOK, AGAINI 119 CHANGING HABITATS FOR NESTING BIRDS Bird Observer of Eastern Massachusetts (US A bi-monthly publication Volume 7, no. 3 - May-June, 1979 \$6.50 per calendar year, January-December All correspondence should be sent to: Bird Observer 462 Trapelo Road Belmont, Massachusetts 02178 120 Second class postage is paid at Boston, Mass sachusetts.
+All rights reserved.
+Subscription to BIRD OBSERVER is based on a to December, at $$6.50$ per year.
+Back issued available at $$6.50$ per year or $$1.25$ per iss s to new subscribers are Advertising space is available on the follow \$40.00; half page, \$20.00; quarter page, \$10 advertise one-of-a-kind birding items free basis.
 Such announcements must be limited to copy is subject to approval by the staff.
-Bird Observer of Eastern Massachusetts has bee tax-exempt organization by the Internal Revenu Bird Observer will be greatly appreciated and the full extent of the law. o new subscribers are g schedule: full page, 0.
-Subscribers only may charge on a space available 25 words.
-All advertising n declared a non-profit e Service.
-Any gifts to will be tax deductible to
+0.00.
+Subscribers only may of charge on a space available 9 Bird Observer of Eastern Massachusetts has a tax-exempt organization by the Internal Reve Bird Observer will be greatly appreciated and the full extent of the law. enue Service.
+Any gifts to